Orca Slicer V2.3.0

 Granular Controls

-Orca Slicer provides more granular controls than other slicers.
+It provides more granular controls than other slicers.
 These controls help create desired 3D products.
 Users can adjust parameters such as print speed, layer heights, pressure, and temperatures.

 Sandwich Mode